ERR<n>MISC2, Error Record Miscellaneous Register 2, n = 0 - 65534

 - Other state information not present in the corresponding status and address registers.

-This register is present only when error record <n> is implemented.
+This register is present only when (an implementation implements ERR<n>MISC2 or RAS System Architecture v1.1 is implemented) and error record <n> is implemented.
 Otherwise, direct accesses to ERR<n>MISC2 are RES0.

 ERR<q>FR describes the features implemented by the node that owns error record <n>. <q> is the index of the first error record owned by the same node as error record <n>.
 If the node owns a single record, then q = n.